MODERN FATHERHOOD ( a book in progress)

 So, what about the social-cultural-political changes that could help us create a more just country for women and a kinder more livable version of manhood?
 Well if men want to be freed from the tyranny of toxic masculinity and the stereotyped role of sole provider then they need to join with women in creating and protecting space for family within our politics and culture.
 This could mean things such as:

-- Funding extensive paid parental leave with requirements that both partners use some of the time.
+- Protection of paid parental leave from work with requirements that both partners use some of the time.

 - Raising the educational standards for early childhood care givers while also funding schooling for these positions.